DamienFruleux/ZCU111-AWG/README.md

 You can read the [Zynq UltraScale+ RFSoC RF Data Converter v2.6 Gen 1/2/3 Product Guide (PG269)](https://www.xilinx.com/content/dam/xilinx/support/documentation/ip_documentation/usp_rf_data_converter/v2_6/pg269-rf-data-converter.pdf) for more details on the IP core.

 Specifically, we will use the ZCU111 as an [Arbitrary Waveform Generator](https://en.wikipedia.org/wiki/Arbitrary_waveform_generator) (AWG).
-In this way, we will be able to generate any arbitrarily defined waveshape.
+In this way, we will be able to generate any arbitrarily defined waveshape with the [Digital to Analog Converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter) (DAC) integrated to the ZCU111.

 The big advantage of using a solution like this is the flexibility of the platform.
-In addition to using a fully customizable solution, it is possible to use IPs to enrich or accelerate our application (filter...).
+In addition to using a fully customizable solution, it is possible to use IPs to enrich or accelerate our application with DSP, filters...

 # ZCU111 Caracteristics

-The ZCU111 features 8 14-bit [Digital to Analog Converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter) (DAC) that can sample a signal up to 6.554 GSa/s.
+The ZCU111 features 8 14-bit DACs that can sample a signal up to 6.554 GSa/s.

-Moreover, the board has 2 RAMs, both of which can be used in this example:
+Moreover, the board has 2 RAMs, both of which can be used in these examples:

 - 4GB DDR4 Component, attached to Programmable Logic (PL)

 - 4GB DDR4 SODIMM (scalable up to 32GB), attached to Processor Subsystem (PS)

-Of course, the card has its limits (which depend among other things on the memory used), which I will detail in another document.
+Of course, the card has its limits (which depend among other things on the memory used), which I detail [here](https://github.com/DamienFruleux/ZCU111-Doc/tree/main/1-AXI_DMA).

+# Key Features

+These examples allow to generate 2 analog signals at a sampling frequency previously established.
+The duration of the signal (or the number of samples) and the sampling frequency will depend on the type of memory used: PS or PL.

+In order to have 2 perfectly synchronized signals, I use a single signal which contains on the even numbers a signal A and on the odd numbers a signal B. It is thus necessary to send to the DMA a global signal which alternates the samples of signals A and B. I then realized an IP which separates this signal in 2 independent signals.
+More informations available [here](https://github.com/DamienFruleux/ZCU111-Doc/tree/main/2-AXI-Stream_RF-Data-Converter).

+In each example file, you will find more details about the features of this example.

 # Project Description

-I use **Vivado 2018.3** to design and generate the bitstream and **Pynq 2.6** to run Jupyter Notebooks or C programs.
+I use **Vivado 2018.3** to design and generate the bitstream and **Pynq 2.6** to run Jupyter Notebooks (or C programs).

+Each example of AWG has a different sampling frequency and therefore adapted clocks and memory used.
+In each example folder, you will find 2 subfolders:

-You will find the project already built in the *build* folder.
-This can be useful for a first test.
+- The project already built in the *build* folder.
+This can be useful for a first quick test.

-The design sources are however available in the *vivado* folder.
+- The design sources available in the *vivado* folder.
+If you need to modify it.

+In order to use these different examples, you have to use the PS.
+However, there are different possibilities

-In the folder *pynq_notebook* you will find an example of a notebook that uses the pynq libraries.
-This one is quite simple to use, but limited for some features.
+- In the folder *pynq_notebook* you will find an example of a notebook that uses the pynq libraries.
+This one is quite simple to use, but limited for some features However, it is perfectly suitable for running the AWG in an initial instance.

-In the *python_notebook* folder, you will find an example notebook that uses the standard python libraries.
+- In the *C_codes* folder (in progress), you will find a C code that uses the standard POSIX libraries.
 This one is more complicated to use, but allows more flexibility, especially by being able to choose the memory used.
+This one allows a programming closer to the machine, what I like most.

-In the *C* folder, you will find a C code that does the same thing as the python notebook, but in C language (in fact, it is rather the opposite because the python notebook is a simple rewriting of the C code).
-This one allows a programming closer to the machine, which is easier for me.
-Moreover, C being much more powerful than python, it can be necessary in some cases.
+- In the *python_notebook* folder (in progress), you will find an example notebook that uses the standard python libraries.
+It does the same thing as the C code (in fact, the python notebook is a simple rewriting of the C code).
+I wrote a python notebook because it is easier to use at first, especially for people not experienced with C. However, keep in mind that C being more powerful than python, it may be necessary in some cases.

-Note that the C programs are used in a rather particular way: Indeed, for my application, I upgraded the SODIMM up to the maximum possible (32GB) and I made sure that it is well mapped in /dev/memory, but without the Linux kernel being able to exploit it like classic RAM.
-More simply, linux still sees 4GB of RAM, but can access the other 28GB of the PS in the same way as the 4GB of the PL.
+Be careful, in these last 2 cases, I suppose you have changed the SODIMM memory for a capacity higher than 8 Gb.

+In any case,  you will find more informations [here](https://github.com/DamienFruleux/ZCU111-Doc/tree/main/3-Processing-System_C-programming-method).

-# Quick Start
+# Quick Start (using build project & pynq_notebook)

 You can follow the same instructions as [here](https://github.com/strath-sdr/rfsoc_qpsk#quick-start) and [here](https://github.com/strath-sdr/rfsoc_qpsk#zcu111-setup).